tri-cods/github-pages/repositories.md

 ## What is a repository?

 In this section, we'll discuss how to create a GitHub repository for your project.
 A repository is a space where all of the materials related to a project can be stored in the cloud.
 You can use GitHub to store, manage and publish your work.
 Every time that you add or change a file in the repository, Github will keep a record of what changes were made and by whom.
 Github is designed for collaboration.
 You can make changes to a text while someone else is working on the same document.
+Different versions (branches) of a text can be developed and then merged.
 You can easily undo changes.
 You can choose to make your Github repository open to the public or private.
 You can easily publish your repository as a website using GitHub pages.

 In this section, we will:
-- [ ] Create a Github account
+[ ] Create a Github account
-- [ ] Create a repository
+[ ] Create a repository
-- [ ] Choose public or private
+[ ] Choose public or private
-- [ ] Add collaborators and teams
+[ ] Add collaborators and teams
-- [ ] Begin writing a README file in markdown
+[ ] Begin writing a README file in markdown

 ---
-- [X] Create a Github account
+[X] Create a Github account

 To begin with:
 You will need to have an account with GitHub.
 It's free to sign up and to use.